 – What’s the real story about Polyurea, Polyaspartic, or Polycuramine because it sounds too good to be true!

 I’m sorry to say, but it’s an over-exaggerated sales pitch.
-In fact, the salesperson hasn’t just exaggerated the benefits of P, P or P, but they have made quite derogative remarks towards industry standard products such as epoxy and polyurethane.
+In fact, the salesperson hasn’t just exaggerated the benefits of these products, but they have made quite derogative remarks towards industry standard products such as epoxy, polyurethane, methyl methacrylates (MMA).
 So the customer starts off with an unbalanced view of their options, because of a biased salesperson/supplier.
 There are a list of very good reasons why epoxy and polyurethane are higher on the list of common products than these three.

 Hawk Concrete Floor Coatings is not in the business of profiting from creating problems.
-We are able to provide an unbiased view because it has in its a range a number of these products, as well as a host of other resins sourced from all over the world.
-It makes very little difference to us whether we install Polyurea, or Polyaspartic, or something else – as long as you receive the right system for a competitive price.
+We are able to provide an unbiased view because we have in our range a number of these products, as well as a host of other resins sourced from all over the world.
+It makes very little difference to us whether we install Polyurea or Polyaspartic or something else – as long as you receive the right system for a competitive price.
 Whatever that system is will be a customised resin to suit your customised environment; there is no such thing as a ‘one-size-fits-all’ approach in this industry.

 The pros of Polyurea and Polyaspartic in comparison to other QUALITY products supplied by Hawk CFC:

 - Provides fantastic aesthetic “depth.”
 Depth is the clarity and visual 3D appearance of the product.
 It has a clearer look compared to polyurethane, but cannot be applied as a self-leveller to get the glass-finish effect.

 - Excellent gloss retention.
-Greater gloss retention compared to epoxy, but generally less gloss retention to premium polyurethanes.
+Greater gloss retention compared to epoxy, and in my opinion greater also compared to most polyurethanes.

-The cons of Polyurea, Polyaspartic in comparison to other quality products supplied by Hawk CFC:
+The cons of Polyurea and Polyaspartic in comparison to other quality products supplied by Hawk CFC:

 - Adhesion is lower.
-The ability of the coating to withstand the likes of hydrostatic pressure, dusting-off of the slab, and other bonding issues.
-This is a major drawback as the costs of a failed floor include down-time, moving of equipment, furniture, as well as replacement costs.
+There is a minimised ability of the coating to withstand the likes of hydrostatic pressure, dusting-off of the slab and other bonding issues.
+This drawback alone can be a serious deal-breaker because the costs of a failed floor includes down-time, moving of equipment, furniture, removal of failed floor as well as replacement costs.
 This can be overcome with the placement of a primer, however by the time another coat is applied, the savings associated with these systems have been lost anyway.

-- Unlike polyurethane, does not provide the UV blocking capability of high end polyurethanes which actually protect the base coat epoxy and/or substrate from the effects of the sun.
+- Unlike polyurethane, these coatings do not provide the UV blocking capability of high end polyurethanes, which actually protect the base coat epoxy and/or substrate from the effects of the sun.

-– Less options: many high end finishes available with 100% solids epoxy resin cannot be achieved using these products.
+- Generally, you have less options.
+Many high end finishes available with 100% solids epoxy resin cannot be achieved using these products.

 For more information and pricing, contact Hawk Concrete Floor Coatings or read further on how to obtain and understand quotes for resin floor coatings.